Siggerud/Self_stabilizing_robot/readme.md

 will give you feedback.

 ### Goals of the project
-* Create a robot that is as modular
+* Create a robot that is as modular as possible
 * Make setup easy enough for a non-technical person to set up
 * Have loosely coupled code for easy refactoring
 * Learn about different sensors